Ayana-Inria/GLMB-adaptive-birth-satellite-videos/README.md

 #### Using AB-GLMB in your own project

-All the essential functions for our filter are located at the file src/filter/**glmb.py** file:
+All the essential functions for our filter are located at the src/filter/**glmb.py** file:

 ```python
 # python 3.6